Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP1155/Extensions/psp1155mintable.md

 impl PSP1155Mintable for MyPSP1155 {}
 ```

 And that's it!
-Your `PSP1155` is now extended by the `PSP1155Mintable` extension and ready to use it's functions!
+Your `PSP1155` is now extended by the `PSP1155Mintable` extension and ready to use its functions!